 Your routine dental checkups at Cedar Pointe Family Dentistry will also help clear away tartar and other bacterial deposits before they can contribute to gum disease and tooth decay.
 It also involves a comprehensive oral exam, which allows our dentist to catch any early signs of an oral health problem.

-If you live in the Farmington, New Mexico, area and you have gum disease or oral hygiene concerns, you should call (505) 327.0044 to schedule an appointment with Dr. Ryan H. Wilson.
+If you live in the Farmington, New Mexico, area and you have gum disease or oral hygiene concerns, you should call (505) 327.0044 to schedule an appointment with Dr. Denver Palmer.